Fastest Android Headunit Processor: UIS7862

 Overall

-Faster is always nicer to use.
-More RAM is always better for android to provide a smooth experience.
-If you are looking for an upgrade to your existing android headunit or in the market for your first, picking one with 6Gb RAM and the quick UIS7862 octacore processor won’t disappoint.
+Faster is always nicer, and more RAM is always better for Android to provide a smooth experience.
+If you are looking for an upgrade to your existing Android headunit or are in the market for your first, picking one with 6 GB RAM and the quick UIS7862 octa-core processor won’t disappoint.

-Hopefully the unimaginative name that hardly trips off the tongue won’t hold back what everyone has been waiting for: faster and more capable android headunits.
+Hopefully, the unimaginative name that hardly trips off the tongue won’t hold back what everyone has been waiting for faster and more capable Android headunits.

 Technical Info UIS7862